gcapes/git-course/_episodes/09-remote-collaboration.md

 > ```
 > {: .language-bash}
 >
-> Now create/edit a file, and then commit your changes.
+> Now create/edit a file (e.g. fix a typo, add supplementary material etc), and then commit your changes.
 >
 > ```
 > $ git push origin my_branch		# Push your new branch to remote repo.